 Note: CPU hot-remove is machine dependent and requires guest cooperation.
-The deletion command does not guarantee CPU removal to actually happen, typically it's a request forwarded to guest using target dependent mechanism, e.g., ACPI on x86/amd64.
+The deletion command does not guarantee CPU removal to actually happen, typically it's a request forwarded to guest OS using target dependent mechanism, such as ACPI on x86/amd64.